mdadams/clang_libraries_companion/README.md

        ./build --defaults

+   To specify the number of parallel jobs (used for building), add the `--num-jobs` option.
+For example, the following command can be used:

+       ./build --defaults --num-jobs 8

    If the C++ standard library being used happens to support `std::format`, the `--no-fmt` option can be added to the invocation of the build script above (so that the custom version of the fmt library is not used).
-That is, the following command can be used:
+For example, the following command can be used:

        ./build --defaults --no-fmt